AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/email-editor-2/create-an-email-template.md

 >
 >Marketo Support is not set up to assist with troubleshooting custom HTML.
 For HTML assistance, please consult a web developer.

+>[!CAUTION]
+>
+>The editor we use converts the values of color and background-color CSS properties to lowercase, so please avoid using camel case and use lowercase names or hyphens instead.

 ## Create a New Email Template {#create-a-new-email-template}

 1. Click **Design Studio**.